‘The Conners’ To Feature Major Reunion As This Unexpected Guest Star Turns Up For Season 2 Casting Stunt

 TV Line notes that the episode featuring Aykroyd will also mark the return of Katey Sagal as Louise, Dan’s former high school classmate who still has a crush on him.
 Sagal is set to appear in 10 of the 19 episodes in the second season of The Conners, starting with Episode 3.

 The big reunion news comes one week after producers for The Conners announced the return of four recurring guest stars, as reported by The Inquisitr.
 On the official Conners Instagram page, it was announced that Sagal, Estelle Parsons, James Pickens, and Jay R. Ferguson will all be back for Season 2.
-Parsons and Pickens’s roles date back to the original Roseanne series, while Ferguson made his debut as new character Ben last season.
+Parsons and Pickens’ roles date back to the original Roseanne series, while Ferguson made his debut as new character Ben last season.

 Check out Goodman and Aykroyd in The Blues Brothers 2000 trailer below.

-The second season of The Conners‘ premieres Tuesday, Sept.
-24 at 8 p.m. on ABC.
+The second season of The Conners premieres Tuesday, September 24 at 8 p.m. on ABC.